agarcia-gp/hello-world/README.md

 # hello-world
-My first repository with my Genius Plaza account
+My first repository with my Genius Plaza account.

+This is a edit initially made in a separate branch.